-How to get a job using Twitter
+How to get a job using Twitter in 2018

 The Twitter-sphere is a great resource for just about anything, and kick-starting your career is no exception.
 Here's how you can use it to land your dream job.

-However, whilst Twitter might not be built specifically for job searching, there are a few things you can do with it that you can't do on LinkedIn that will greatly improve your chances of getting noticed.
+However, while Twitter might not be built specifically for job searching, there are a few things you can do with it that you can't do on LinkedIn that will greatly improve your chances of getting noticed.